chrisbarnes2000/myCity/README.md

 ## 1) Assumptions

 The following assumptions are made about your environment:
-- You have a working CapRover
+- You have a working CapRover (Get one deployed on [DigitalOcean](https://m.do.co/c/540e180fe892) in Minutes)
 - You have read and understood the basic CapRover documentation
 - You have ssh access to you CapRover server